Festive Laundry Saviours

 Image source: Chatelaine Magazine

 No tablescape is complete without a pristine tablecloth and napkins.
 They’re just as important as the dishes, flatware, and floral arrangement.
 Wash your table linens on a cold wash (no more than 30ºC), and select a gentle, low-spin cycle.
 Spread them out flat on a drying rack, avoiding tumble dryers and direct sunlight.
 Iron them on a high heat (150-200ºC), before steaming to release lingering creases.
 Make sure they’re completely dry before folding them carefully in a cool, dry drawer ahead of the celebrations.
-Place heavy linen pieces at the very bottom, followed by tablecloths and linen napkins, with the lightest pieces on top of the stack.
-Place acid-free paper between the folds to preserve the colour.
+Place heavy linen pieces at the very bottom, followed by tablecloths and linen napkins, with the lightest pieces on top, and use acid-free tissue paper between the folds to preserve the colour.

 #3: Refresh your home fabrics

 Before your guests arrive, be sure to clean and deodorise all your home fabrics, so that your guests can lounge at ease.
 From rugs to pillows and sofas, vacuum all soft surfaces, then spritz away any unsavoury smells or cooking odours with one of our Signature Finishing Sprays - they're non-toxic and suitable for all surfaces and fabrics.
 And why not light a festive candle too, to create a warm, glowing ambience?
 We love Anthropologie’s apple and cinnamon scented Frosted Bottle Brush Tree Candle.